Frequently asked questions

 As a first step we like to talk to our clients about what it is they want to achieve and then we work with them collaboratively to consider the best approach possible.
 There is always someone here at the end of the phone or on email to support you to figure out those next steps.

 One of the things that is different from a counselling service is that we are a therapeutic community - our doors are always open.
 Regardless of whether a client has sessions booked in with us, if they have had a bad day they can always come to clinic and there will be somebody there to speak to them.
 Our staff to client ratio is one to one so that means there is enough of us to be able to provide a lot of support for our clients.
+We also reflect this through our online treatment program.

 We combine evidence-based treatment with mindfulness practices and other therapies and are passionate about treating our clients as people, not patients.
 We offer a holistic program that treats mind, body and soul, not just the physical symptoms.
 Our treatment emphasises the development of insight, restorative care and a focus on developing life skills to sustain a long term recovery.